aut0maticjack/lazyweb/Boot-to-DOSBox.md

 The default login name is `ubuntu` with a blank password.

 In `/etc/apt/sources.list` add `universe multiverse` to the end of each repo line.
+It should look like this:

+    deb http://archive.ubuntu.com/ubuntu/ xenial main restricted universe multiverse deb http://security.ubuntu.com/ubuntu/ xenial-security main restricted universe multiverse deb http://archive.ubuntu.com/ubuntu/ xenial-updates main restricted universe multiverse

-Update repos: `sudo apt update`
+Update repos:

+    sudo apt update

-Install SSH server: `sudo apt install openssh-server`
+Install SSH server:

+    sudo apt install openssh-server

-Start SSH server: `sudo systemctl start ssh`
+Start SSH server:

+    sudo systemctl start ssh

-Make SSH server start on boot: `sudo systemctl enable ssh`
+Make SSH server start on boot:

+    sudo systemctl enable ssh

-Change user password: `sudo passwd ubuntu` and set the password to `password` or whatever you like.
+Change user password and set it to `password` or whatever you like:

+    sudo passwd ubuntu

-Type `ip address` if you need to know the LiveUSB system's IP.
+If you need to know the LiveUSB system's IP address:

+    ip address

-Use [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) to connect to the LiveUSB via SSH.
+Connect to the LiveUSB via SSH.
+On Windows you can use [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), on Mac you can use [iTerm2](http://www.iterm2.com/).

 ## Install DOSBox

-Make a directory to be the DOSBox C drive: `mkdir ~/DOS`
+Make a directory to be the DOSBox C drive:

+    mkdir ~/DOS

+Install DOSBox and audio:

-Install stuff: `sudo apt install dosbox alsa-base pulseaudio`
+    sudo apt install dosbox alsa-base pulseaudio

-Run just `dosbox` to make a base config file.
+Run DOSBox on its own to make a base config file:

+    dosbox

 This will look like messy text so type `EXIT` and press **Enter**, then **Ctrl+l** (lowercase L) to clear the terminal.

-Run `sudo dosbox` and it should run much better on the framebuffer.
-Type `EXIT` and press **Enter**.
+Run DOSBox as root and it should run much better on the framebuffer:

+    sudo dosbox

+To get out of this, type `EXIT` and press **Enter**

 Edit `~/.dosbox/dosbox-0.74.conf` as below: